bautiallende/cotizador-hoteles/README.md

-# Booking Hotel App Project
+# BeyTours Booking Hotel App

 A web application for searching hotels and adding bookmarks, developed using the React.js library.